Midwife myths debunked

 About the Author

-Elizabeth Blasko is a public affairs coordinator with Advocate Aurora Health.
+Elizabeth Blasko is a public affairs coordinator with Advocate Health Care and Aurora Health Care.
 She studied public relations and nonprofit leadership at Western Michigan University.
-Prior to joining Advocate Aurora Health Elizabeth worked at Bernie’s Book Bank, a nonprofit dedicated to increasing book ownership among underserved children.
-In her spare time, she enjoys reading, watching auto racing, spending time with family and keeping active with her rescue dog, Bristol.
+Elizabeth previously worked at Bernie's Book Bank, a nonprofit dedicated to increasing book ownership among underserved children.